Access to dental care is a crucial component of overall health, yet it varies significantly across the United States.

 This article dives into the top 10 states with the highest and lowest numbers of dentists per 100,000 residents, offering insights into the disparities in dental care access across the nation.

-This study uses the most recent data from Linkedin on the number of dentists per 100,000 residents for all 50 states.
+This study, done by Humble Memorial Dental, a leading dentist in Humble TX, uses the most recent data from LinkedIn on the number of dentists per 100,000 residents for all 50 states.

 The states are ranked to identify the top 10 with the highest and lowest dentist-to-population ratios.
 These findings are visualized to highlight the stark differences in access to dental care.